microsoft/accessibility-insights-for-android-service/npm-wrapper/README.md

 console.log(`Absolute path of the APK bundled with the package: ${apkPath}`);
 console.log(`Absolute path of the NOTICE file for the APK: ${noticePath}`);
 ```

-This wrapper package is intended for consumption by [Accessibility Insights for Android](https://github.com/microsoft/accessibility-insights-web); we make no guarantees about its API stability or fitness for other purposes.

-### Versioning

-This wrapper package **does not use semantic versioning**.
-Its versioning strategy is modeled after the same one used by `chromedriver` and `7zip-bin`; the major and minor version will always match the major and minor version of the APK, and the patch version will increment with each released version of the NPM wrapper package for a given major/minor version of the APK.

 ### Reporting security vulnerabilities